-Alcohol addiction has the potential to ruin someone’s life.
-Unfortunately, this proven fact does not stop a person from abusing.
-It is also known that detox is psychologically and physically uncomfortable.
-Opposition to treatment may be to avoid the alcohol withdrawal timeline.
+Alcohol addiction has the potential to ruin lives.
+Unfortunately, this proven fact does not stop people from drinking.
+It’s also known that detox is psychologically and physically uncomfortable.
+That’s why many people keep drinking.
+They don’t want to go through withdrawal.

-Cleansing the body is the first step towards breaking free from alcohol addiction.
-Trying to quit at home without medical care can turn deadly.
-Detoxing at a quality rehab facility connects the person to treatment that prepares them for lifelong recovery.
+That’s why detox is important.
+Cleansing the body is the first step toward sobriety.
+Trying to quit at home without medical care can be dangerous, and in some cases, life-threatening.
+Medically monitored detox at a quality rehab facility is safe, and prepares for lifelong recovery.

-How Long Does the Alcohol Withdrawal Timeline Last?
+Alcohol Withdrawal Timeline: How Long Does it Last?

 Withdrawal symptoms can begin within eight hours after the last drink.
 The alcohol withdrawal timeline can last up to seven days.
-A shorter time depends on the individual’s experiences and their degree of drinking.
+The time for each person depends on their drinking history and medical condition.

 The worst symptoms occur in the beginning and can last two to four days.
 Symptoms are severe enough that a person wants to start drinking again for the pain to end.
-Being in a professional detox facility is extremely important.
+That’s why detoxing in a professional detox facility is extremely important.

 Withdrawal symptoms include: